lanl/hippynn/docs/source/examples/weighted_loss.rst

     sample_weights = hippynn.graphs.inputs.InputNode(db_name="weight_name", index_state=hippynn.graphs.IdxType.Molecules)
     weighted_mse_target = hippynn.graphs.loss.WeightedMSELoss.of_node(target, sample_weights)

+You may want to manually create the weight ``InputNode`` if you're re-using the same weights multiple times, as it will prevent multiple references to the same quantity.
 We use :class:`~hippynn.graphs.indextypes.IdxType.Molecules` in the case of a system-valued target such as energy.
 In the case of an atom-valued target such as charge, use :class:`~hippynn.graphs.indextypes.IdxType.MolAtom`.

 Mathematically, this will give a loss function